 Experience Mosquito Bay Biobay in a Kayak

-There are only a few bio-luminescent bays left in the world, and Puerto Rico is fortunate enough to have three of them.
+There are only a few year round bio-luminescent bays left in the world, and Puerto Rico is fortunate enough to have three of them.
 The biobays in Puerto Rico are Laguana Grande in Fajardo, Mosquito Bay in Vieques, and La Parguera in Lajas — with Mosquito Bay being the brightest of the three.

 To experience this sparkling glow, you need to get onto the bay on a boat of some sort.
 Currently, you can kayak, take a ride on an electric boat.
 No matter how you go, the biobay is a must-see when visiting Vieques.